Portrait of the Gozzadini Family

-Portrait of the Gozzadini Family (La Famiglia Gozzadini) is a 1584 oil on canvas painting by Bolognese artist Lavinia Fontana.
-It currently hangs in the Pinacoteca Nazionale in Bologna.
+Portrait of the Gozzadini Family (Italian: La Famiglia Gozzadini) (never formally titled) is a 1584 oil on canvas painting by Bolognese artist Lavinia Fontana.
+It hangs in the Pinacoteca Nazionale, in Bologna.

 Painting

 This Mannerist painting depicts Laudomia Gozzadini, the painting's commissioner, and her sister Ginevra in the foreground, their father Senator Ulisse Gozzadini seated with them, and their husbands Camillo and Annibale standing behind.
 Ulisse and Ginevra, who are linked by his hand on her arm, were deceased at the time of the painting.
 Between her and her late family, Laudomia's hand rests on a dog, a symbol of fidelity, perhaps symbolizing her loyalty to their memory.
+In the back of the portrait, another small black dog reflects the masculine wandering of the sisters' husbands.
 The two women are dressed in full wedding regalia, Laudomia in a bold red that sets her apart from the other more neutrally attired subjects.
 Camillo's sword and cross signify his identity as a knight of the Portuguese Order of Christ, while the paper in Annibale's hand may allude to his control over the sisters' finances.

 Commission

-It is suggested that Laudomia Gozzadini commissioned this portrait as a statement of her legitimacy and patrimonial rights.
-Correspondence shows that Annibale, the executor of Ulisse's will, owed Laudomia money; over this conflict she took him to court.
+This portrait was artist Lavinia Fontana's first documented commission.
+It is suggested that Laudomia Gozzadini commissioned this portrait as a statement of her legitimacy and patrimonial rights, and/or to memorialize Ulisse and Ginvera.
+Correspondence shows that Annibale, the executor of Ulisse's will, owed Laudomia money; over this conflict she took him to court and won.
 Painting the sisters in their decadent wedding jewelry, purchased by their father, is interpreted as a reminder that the money they brought with them into their marriages is ultimately of their own inheritance, and not to be withheld from them by their husbands.
 Compositional support for this theory includes the rendering of the sisters in front of their husbands, taking up much more space, light falling directly onto their faces, while their husbands fade into the dark background.
+On the topic of wealth, the sisters' father had declared a competition that whichever sister was able to produce a viable heir first would inherit the family fortune; Ginvera won this competition, a potential reason for resentment between her and her sister.
+It has been suggested that Laudomia requested Fontana paint Ginvera in an unflattering way in this portrait as a result of this resentment.